Muennighoff/vilio/SCORE_REPRO.md

 We now proceed to the training of our models.
 For all models we make use of pre-trained models provided by the creators of each model.
 I will put the original DL-Links for all models below, but I have reuploaded all model weights to datasets on kaggle, so contact me in case any of the original DL-Links does not work anymore (You can also find the datasets in the hm_pipeline notebook).

-O, V & X are first task-specific pretrained with combinations of MaskedLM and ITM (Image-Text-Matching) on the previously extracted features.
+O & V are first task-specific pretrained with combinations of MaskedLM and ITM (Image-Text-Matching) on the previously extracted features.
 We then construct a clean train-file by dropping some duplicates and adding the data from dev_unseen.jsonl that is not in dev_seen.jsonl (When it prints "Preparing...").
-D, O, U, V, X are then trained on the clean train-file and validated using dev_seen.jsonl.
+O, U & V are then trained on the clean train-file and validated using dev_seen.jsonl.
 The same is repeated without validation on the clean train-file + dev_seen to produce test_seen and test_unseen estimates on as much data as possible.
 We use the dev_seen estimates to optimize & combine all 3 seeds per model and end up with 3 csv files for each model: dev_seen, test_seen, test_unseen

 - **O-Model:**